gomods/athens/docs/content/walkthrough.md

 INFO[0000] Starting application at 127.0.0.1:3000
 ```

-Note: [Building Athens Go Modules enabled is not yet supported](https://github.com/gomods/athens/pull/371), so we have turned it off in the above example.
+Note: [Building Athens with Go Modules enabled is not yet supported](https://github.com/gomods/athens/pull/371), so we have turned it off in the above example.

 **PowerShell**
 ```console